-4. You must read and understand the play text.

-5. Draw this table in your workbook.
+- 4. You must read and understand the play text.
+If you have not read it, you MUST do this first! - Draw this table in your workbook.
 Use the headings and fill in the information.
 The slanted words tell you what to put in each column.
 Complete the table using your play for the whole play.